-The financial reporting framework used to prepare the financial statements requires disclosure that help readers assess the Company's capital management objectives, policies, and processes, as set out in IFRS in IAS 1 - Presentation of Financial Statements ("IAS 1").
+The financial reporting framework used to prepare the financial statements requires disclosure that help readers assess the Company's capital management objectives, policies, and processes, as set out in IFRS standard IAS 1 - Presentation of Financial Statements ("IAS 1").
 The Company has its own methods for managing capital and liquidity, and IFRS does not prescribe any particular calculation method.
-In addition to GAAP measures, the Company uses capital management measures net debt and total capital.
+In addition to GAAP measures, the Company uses capital management measures of net debt and total capital.

-The composition, usefulness and quantitative reconciliation of capital management measures are presented in "Liquidity, Capital Resources and Capital Structure" section of this MD&A.
+The composition, usefulness and quantitative reconciliation of capital management measures are presented in "Liquidity and Capital Resources" section of this MD&A.